Sthor726/Raspberry-Pi-Smart-Clock/README.md

 # Raspberry Pi Zero Smart Clock

 ## Overview
 This project leverages a Raspberry Pi and a 2-inch LCD screen to create a display that shows upcoming events from my Google Calendar.
-The display shows the current time, the day of the week, and details about the next scheduled event, including its time, date, and title.
+The display shows the current time, the day of the week, and details about the next scheduled events, including its time, date, and title.

 ## Features